pingcap/docs/generate-self-signed-certificates.md

     openssl x509 -text -in tikv.crt -noout
     ```

-7. Confirm that the following files occur in your current directory:
+7. Confirm that the following files exist in your current directory:

     ```
     root.crt